Disturbance Observer-based Robust Control Barrier Functions

 \section{Introduction}

-Control barrier functions emerged as one of the most powerful tools for ensuring control system safety in the form of set invariance and have been successfully applied to various autonomous and robotic systems \cite{ames2016control,xu2017correctness,cheng2019end,wang2017safe,jankovic2018robust,lindemann2018control}.
+Control barrier functions (CBFs) have emerged as one powerful tool for ensuring control system safety in the form of set invariance and have been successfully applied to various autonomous and robotic systems \cite{ames2016control}.
 Nevertheless, most existing works on CBF-based control design rely on accurate model information and state measurement, which are usually difficult to obtain in practice.
-To address the problem, some robust CBF approaches were proposed for systems with uncertainties and/or disturbances \cite{garg2021robust,nguyen2021robust,verginis2021safety,buch2021robust}.
-For example, in \cite{garg2021robust} Garg and Panagou proposed a method based on robust control barrier and control Lyapunov functions that can guarantee finite-time convergence; in \cite{nguyen2021robust} Nguyen and Sreenath developed an optimal robust CBF control strategy for hybrid systems with model uncertainties; in \cite{verginis2021safety} Verginis \textit{et al.} proposed a learning-based safe control method for partially known systems using online data and reciprocal barriers.
-Although the aforementioned control approaches are interesting, they consider the ``worst-case'' of disturbances and rely on the boundedness information of the disturbances/uncertainties or the Lipschitzness of the unknown dynamics, which renders the control performance unnecessarily conservative.
+To address this problem, various robust CBF approaches were proposed for systems with model/measurement uncertainties and/or external disturbances \cite{jankovic2018robust,nguyen2021robust,zhang2022control,wang2022observer}.
+Most of the robust CBF-based methods consider the ``worst case'' of disturbances and design safe controllers that are often unnecessarily conservative.

-Disturbance observer is a special class of unknown input observers and has been widely employed in robotics \cite{xiao2016tracking,dai2017platoon,mohammadi2017nonlinear,chen2015disturbance,chen2016novel}.
-In contrast to other worst-cased-based robust control schemes, the DOB-based method aims to attenuate the influence of disturbances by estimating the disturbances from measurable variables, such that the system robustness and control performance can be improved.
-By utilizing the concept of the estimation error quantified observer in \cite{wang2021observer}, Da{\c{s}} and Murray proposed a novel high-gain input DOB method to estimate the unmodelled dynamics of the CBF with an error bound, and integrated it into the CBF-QP framework for safe control design \cite{dacs2022robust}.
-However, the structure of the input DOB given in \cite{dacs2022robust} is special, and its main assumption - the time derivative of $L_g h(x) d$ is bounded - is restrictive; moreover, its CBF constraint explicitly relies on the bound of the disturbance estimation error, which tends to generate a conservative set of admissible safe inputs.
+Recently, some robust CBF control schemes based on disturbance estimation and compensation techniques were proposed with the goal of reducing the conservatism of the related safe controllers \cite{dacs2022robust,alan2022robust,cheng2019end,zhao2020adaptive,gu2021safety}.
+For example, in \cite{dacs2022robust,alan2022robust}, a high-gain input disturbance observer was integrated into the CBF framework; in \cite{cheng2019end}, Gaussian processes were employed to estimate the disturbances/uncertainties from data and an end-to-end safe reinforcement learning scheme was developed based on CBFs; in \cite{zhao2020adaptive}, a piecewise-constant disturbance estimation law was proposed and integrated into the robust CBF framework; in \cite{gu2021safety}, a CBF-based safe control law was designed for autonomous surface vehicle systems based on the fixed-time extended state observer.